 - A separate summary of all environmental commitments, as well as any special instructions or explanations for meeting permit and other legal requirements and commitments to other agencies.

-- A copy of the risk register that documents possible construction issues.
-More information can be obtained from the Project Risk Management Handbook: A Scalable Approach, located at:
+- A copy of the risk register that documents potential construction problems.
+More information can be obtained from the Project Risk Management Handbook: A Scalable Approach, at:

 The resident engineer must consult with the project engineer who forwarded the file, if the file has any of the following problems: